Gluten Free Pumpkin Bars For Two

 - Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line the small baking sheet with a piece of parchment paper.
 Lightly grease the sides of the pan not covered by parchment.

-- In a small mixing bowl, whisk together the oat flour, almond flour, sweet rice flour, tapioca flour, baking powder, baking soda, pumpkin pie spice, and salt.1/4 cup gluten free oat flour, 1/4 cup blanched almond flour, 1/4 cup sweet white rice flour, 2 tablespoons tapioca flour, 1/2 teaspoon baking powder, 1/8 teaspoon baking soda, 1 teaspoon pumpkin pie spice, 1/4 teaspoon salt
+- In a small mixing bowl, whisk together the oat flour, almond flour, sweet rice flour, tapioca flour, baking powder, baking soda, spices, and salt.1/4 cup gluten free oat flour, 1/4 cup blanched almond flour, 1/4 cup sweet white rice flour, 2 tablespoons tapioca flour, 1/2 teaspoon baking powder, 1/8 teaspoon baking soda, 1 teaspoon pumpkin pie spice, 1/4 teaspoon salt, 1/2 teaspoon ground cinnamon

 - In a medium mixing bowl, add the melted coconut oil and sugars.
 Stir together with a fork to thoroughly moisten the sugars.1/4 cup cold pressed refined coconut oil, melted, 1/2 cup dark brown sugar, 1/4 cup organic cane sugar